tum-pbs/pbdl-book/physgrad.md

 The change in intermediate spaces is independent of their respective dependencies, at least up to first order.
 Consequently, the change to these spaces can be estimated during backpropagation, before all gradients have been computed.

 Note that even Newton's method with its inverse Hessian didn't fully get this right.
-The key here is that if the Jacobian is invertible, we'll directly get the correctly scaled direction at a given layer, without "helpers" such as the inverse Hessian.
+The key here is that if the Jacobian is invertible, we'll directly get the correctly scaled direction at a given layer, without helper quantities such as the inverse Hessian.

 **Limitations**

 So far so good.
 The above properties make the advantages of IGs clear, but we're not done, unfortunately.
 There are strong limitations to their applicability.
-%
-The IG $\frac{\partial x}{\partial y}$ is only well-defined for square Jacobians, i.e. for functions $y$ with the same inputs and output dimensions.
+The inverse of the Jacobian, $\frac{\partial x}{\partial y}$, is only well-defined for square Jacobians, meaning for functions $y$ with the same inputs and output dimensions.
 In optimization, however, the input is typically high-dimensional while the output is a scalar objective function.
-%
 And, somewhat similar to the Hessians of quasi-Newton methods, even when the $\frac{\partial y}{\partial x}$ is square, it may not be invertible.